Shooting at suburban Atlanta mall injures 1 as shoppers flee

 “It was very chaotic,” Davis said.
 “Everybody was running everwhere.
 Everything was a mess.”

+O’Hara said multiple shoppers were examined by paramedics because of panic attacks, while several pregnant women also sough examinations.
+She said a motorcycle officer was struck by another vehicle while coming to the mall, but was treated for minor injuries and released.

-Police said the shooting was “an isolated incident,”calling it a dispute between people who knew each other and “not an active shooter event.”
+Police said in statements that the shooting was “an isolated incident,” calling it a dispute between people who knew each other and “not an active shooter event.”
 Police added that the original supervisor who arrived at the mall, “out of an abundance of caution,” described the scene as an active shooter incident, meaning a gunman targeting numbers of people in a public place.

+Jammal Jones, a 29-year-old Atlanta resident, said he was with his girlfriend eating in the food court when he saw the fight break out.

+“You could tell somebody was like fighting.
+You could hear the sneakers.
+You could hear them screeching like on the basketball courts,” Jones said, adding he ducked for cover when the gun went off.
+He described a scene of chaos with people running after the fight broke out and then the gunfire.

+“Everybody running and got out of there quick,” he said. “…It was just like, wow, that’s crazy.
+I usually watch this sort of thing on YouTube and there it is happening in front of you.”

-The mall was closed for a time Saturday afternoon following the shooting.
+The mall was closed for a time Saturday afternoon following the shooting, but later reopened.
+O’Hara said shoppers left behind “copious amounts of items” while running away, urging people to claim them.

 Cumberland Mall, in suburban Cobb County, is owned by Brookfield Properties, which manages more than 170 shopping centers across the United States.
 The mall has more than 1 million square feet (92,000 square meters) of retail space and is anchored by Macy’s and Costco.
 It’s in a busy suburban business district, near where major league baseball’s Atlanta Braves play in their new stadium.